maniospas/smoll/docs/tutorial_cli.md

 Easy?

 Ok, the language goes to great pains to be intuitive, so this looks like a constant declaration.
-But `def name ...` is actually used to declare *types*.
+But *smoλ* has no constants!
+And `def name ...` is used to declare *types*.
 ONLY.
 So where's the type?

-Each string literal is a type onto itself during any sort of type parsing.
+Each string literal (`cstr`s encounred during type parsing) is a type onto itself.
-There is just the convention that, when used within code, literal types are automatically lowered to their equivalent `cstr` representations.
+There is just the convention that, when used within code in place of variables, literal type names are automatically lowered to their equivalent `cstr` representations.

 But you can do something like the following, where a string literal is the *type* of the argument.
 Then, `type "hello"` can be used to reference a string literal type within code and therefore calls the appropriate function.
 It is important, so it